huzeyann/BrainDecodesDeepNets/README.md

 * 😎 PyTorch [implementation](brainnet/model.py) of the brain encoding model
 * 🎸 PyTorch Lightning [training script](brainnet/plmodel.py)
 * 🥁 custom [visualization](brainnet/plot_utils.py) and plotting code
-* 😇 [example.ipynb](example.ipynb) only requires **30 min** on RTX4090 to visualize a model.
+* 😇 [example.ipynb](example.ipynb) only requires **30 min** on RTX4090 to train and visualize a model.

 ## Data preparation
 ### Algonauts 2023
 We do not have the right to redistribute the dataset.
-Please manually download and unzip subj01.zip (4GB) from the [algonauts 2023 challenge](http://algonauts.csail.mit.edu/), please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSehZkqZOUNk18uTjRTuLj7UYmRGz-OkdsU25AyO3Wm6iAb0VA/viewform
+Please manually download and unzip `subj01.zip (4GB)` from the [algonauts 2023 challenge](http://algonauts.csail.mit.edu/), please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSehZkqZOUNk18uTjRTuLj7UYmRGz-OkdsU25AyO3Wm6iAb0VA/viewform
 ) to get the download link.

 The provided dataset implementation expect the following contents: